benjaminheng/interfacelift-downloader/README.md

 # Python InterfaceLIFT Downloader
 A Python script to download wallpapers from [interfacelift.com](https://interfacelift.com/).
 This script has multithreading support.

-## Note
+## Prerequisites

+[Python](https://www.python.org/downloads/) is required.
 There are two versions of this script, for Python 3 and 2.7 support.
 To check what version of Python you have, run the following:

 ```
 python --version